Adjunct Assistant Professor of Psychiatry and Human Behavior

 Overview

 Rachel Herz, Ph.D. is a neuroscientist and world leading expert on the psychological science of smell.
 She has been conducting research on the senses of smell and taste, emotion, motivated behavior and cognition since 1990.
-Dr. Herz is a TEDx speaker, and to date has published 100 original research papers, received numerous awards and grants, and co-authored scholarly handbooks.
-She has been on the faculty at Brown University since 2000 and is currently an Adjunct Assistant Professor in the Department of Psychiatry and Human Behavior, and teaches seminar courses on olfaction or food in the CLPS department during the summer and winter sessions.
+Dr. Herz is a TEDx speaker and TED speaker and to date has published over 104 original research papers, received numerous awards and grants, and co-authored scholarly handbooks.
+She has been on the faculty at Brown University since 2000 and is currently an Adjunct Assistant Professor in the Department of Psychiatry and Human Behavior, and teaches seminar courses on olfaction in the CLPS department during the summer and winter sessions.
 Dr. Herz is the author of several academic and popular science books including the leading college textbook on Sensation & Perception (Oxford University Press), The Scent of Desire: Discovering Our Enigmatic Sense of Smell (2007; Harper Collins), which was selected as a finalist for the “2009 AAAS Prize for Excellence in Science Books,” That’s Disgusting: Unraveling the Mysteries of Repulsion (2012; W.W.
 Norton & Co), which analyzes the emotion of disgust from culture to neuroscience, and was listed as a New York Times Book Review Editor’s Choice.
 Her most recent book Why You Eat What You Eat: The Science Behind Our Relationship with Food (2018; W.W.
 Norton & Co) explores how our senses, brain and psychology govern our perception of food, and the experiences and consequences of eating.
 Why You Eat What You Eat was a finalist for the “2018 Readable Feast Awards” and listed among the “Best Food Books of 2018” by The Smithsonian and The New Yorker.
 Dr. Herz is also an advocate and advisor, professional consultant, and frequently called upon as an expert witness.
 Her website is here.

 Brown Affiliations